stfxecutables/df-analyze/docs/arguments.md

   --classifiers {knn,lgbm,rf,lr,sgd,mlp,svm,dummy} [{knn,lgbm,rf,lr,sgd,mlp,svm,dummy} ...]

                         The list of classifiers to use when comparing classification performance.
-                        Can be a list of elements from: dummy knn lgbm lr mlp rf sgd svm.
+                        Can be a list of elements from: [dummy knn lgbm lr mlp rf sgd svm].

   --regressors {knn,lgbm,rf,elastic,sgd,mlp,svm,dummy} [{knn,lgbm,rf,elastic,sgd,mlp,svm,dummy} ...]

                         The list of regressors to use when comparing regression model performance.
-                        Can be a list of elements from: dummy elastic knn lgbm mlp rf sgd svm.
+                        Can be a list of elements from: [dummy elastic knn lgbm mlp rf sgd svm].

-  --feat-select {filter,embed,wrap} [{filter,embed,wrap} ...]

-                        The feature selection methods to use.
-Available options are:

-                          auc:        Select features with largest AUC values relative to the two classes (classification only).

-                          d:          Select features with largest Cohen's d values relative to the two classes (classification only).

-                          kpca:       Generate features by using largest components of kernel PCA.

-                          pca:        Generate features by using largest components from a PCA.

-                          pearson:    Select features with largest Pearson correlations with target.

-                          step-up:    Use step-up (forward) feature selection.
-Costly.

-                          step-up:    Use step-down (backward) feature selection.
-Also costly.

-                        NOTE: Feature selection currently uses the full data provided in the `--df` argument to `df-analyze.py`.
-Thus, if you take the final reported test results following feature selection and hyperparamter tuning as truly cross-validated or heldout test results, you are in fact double-dipping and reporting biased performance.
-To properly test the discovered features and optimal estimators, you should have held-out test data that never gets passed to `df-analyze`.

   --model-select {embed,wrap,none} [{embed,wrap,none} ...]